 Food & Beverages

-All kinds of vegetables and fruit are grown in the fertile soil of this beautiful region and therefore you can find all the delectable dishes of the Turkish cuisine.
-There are numerous restaurants in the center of the town and in Ölüdeniz, Çalış and Göcek, serving sea food, kebab, spit kebab. hors d’oeuvres, pastriesand vegetarian menus.
-If you wish to have a different lunch or dinner, you can cook your own meat on a brazier, while enjoying the outstanding panorama of Kaya Köyü, feast on trouts at Yakapark and around Saklıkent, buy your fish or meat from the market place and have it cooked at thesmall restaurants, or have a taste of the pancakes, filled with herbs typical to the region.
+All kinds of vegetables and fruits are grown in the fertile soil of this beautiful region, so you can find many delectable dishes of Turkish cuisine.
+There are numerous restaurants in the center of the town and in Ölüdeniz, Çalış and Göcek, serving seafood, kebab, spit kebab, hors d’oeuvres, pastries and vegetarian menus.
+If you wish to have a different lunch or dinner, you can cook your own meat on a brazier, while enjoying the outstanding panorama of Kaya Köyü, feast on trouts at Yakapark and around Saklıkent, buy your fish or meat from the market place and have it cooked at the small restaurants, or try the pancakes, filled with herbs typical to the region.

 Conclusion